carmenbianca/report-liferay/plan.md

 Some of these sources are also used in this document.

-## Method
+## Methods

 This section describes the intended methods of research for each sub-question.
 These methods are sourced from @ictresearchmethods.
-They are not further described for the sake of brevity---the aforementioned source contains their descriptions.
-The rationales are described, however.
+The methods are broadly defined and a rationale for each method is given.

+### What is the current process of licensing compliance?

+In order to assess the current processes, an *expert interview* will be conducted with Matija Šuklje.
+The expert interview will focus on a handful of
+things:

+- What are the steps that are taken when a licensing compliance issue pops up?
+- What is the most common licensing compliance issue?
+- Where in the process does Liferay lose the most time?

+There will doubtlessly be more questions when the interview occurs, but these three questions should reveal the process and its pain points.

+The rationale for an expert interview is simple: There is no doubt in my mind that an expert knows the process well, and is familiar enough with the process to detect its pain points.

-#### What are the demands, requirements and limitations of Liferay? {-}
+### What are the demands, requirements and limitations of Liferay in the context of automating their licensing policies?

-- Stakeholder analysis --- The stakeholders assuredly possess the knowledge to answer this question.
+One part of this sub-question is extremely easy to address: @liferay-inbound and
+@liferay-outbound already give a lot of information on Liferay's requirements from a policy perspective.
+Researching these documents is *document analysis*.

+But those are only the things that are written down.
+It is probable that there are other wants or restrictions that are not black-on-white.
+To discover those, I will *explore user requirements*.
+Exploring user requirements will be a number of interviews with people who are somehow related to the project.
+These people potentially include (depending on time and availability):

+- Someone from Legal.
+- Someone from QA.
+- Someone from Engineering.
+This is also probably an end-user.

-#### What are the available technical solutions in the field of licensing compliance?
-What are their qualities? {-}
+### What are the available technical solutions in the field of licensing compliance?
+Are they suitable for automating Liferay's licensing policies?

-- Available product analysis --- Requires no rationale.

-#### What is the current process of licensing compliance? {-}

-- Expert interview --- An expert can perfectly describe the current process.
-- Observation --- Observing the current process may give insights that do not arise from the interview.

-#### What are the possible methods of detecting the inbound licensing of code?
-What are their qualities? {-}

-- Brainstorm --- This is a practical problem that could be solved in multiple ways.
-Because the likely methods are currently unknown, they could be unearthed through brainstorming.
-- Expert interview --- An interview with an expert can uncover the qualities of the discovered methods.

-#### Is it possible to measure the quality of licensing?
-If so, how? {-}

-- Literature study --- This question is highly theoretical.
-It is possible that someone else has written about this before.
-- Available product analysis --- This method may or may not be relevant.
-Someone may have written a product that measures licensing quality.
-Analysing these products may give insight into how the measurements are done.
+There are various existing technical solutions in the field of licensing compliance.
+An *available product analysis* is made of these solutions.
+In co-operation with Matija, a shortlist was created.
+The shortlist consists of:

+- ClearlyDefined
+- FOSSID
+- FOSSology
+- OSS Review Toolkit
+- REUSE
+- ScanCode
+- SW360

+The method of evaluating these solutions is a simple linear path:

+1. Read about the product in its existing documentation.

+2. Install the product (if applicable).
+This step seems superfluous, but was retroactively introduced into the method, as will become evident in the results of some of the solutions.

+3. Use the product, preferably on Liferay Portal.
+This step is ill-defined because of the variation between the solutions.
+It is exploratory observation---discovering the unknown.

+4. Read other people's reviews or comments about the product.

 ## Requirements analysis